dgryski/semgrep-go/README.md

 * largeloopcopy: check for large value copies in loops
 * joinpath: check for using strings.Join() to construct paths
-* readfull: check for extra length check for io.ReadFull() _
+* readfull: check for extra length check for io.ReadFull()
+* nilerr: returning an nil error instead of a nil value _

 *Find this useful?
 [Buy me a coffee!](https://www.buymeacoffee.com/dgryski)*